Frederic Bennett: Political career

 At the 1945 general election, Bennett was an unsuccessful candidate in the Burslem constituency, in Staffordshire.
 At the 1950 general election, he stood in the Birmingham Ladywood constituency, again unsuccessfully.

 The following year, at the 1951 general election, he was finally elected to the House of Commons as Member of Parliament (MP) for Reading North.
 When that constituency was abolished for the general election in May 1955, Bennett stood for in election in the new Reading seat, but lost by 238 votes to Labour's Ian Mikardo, the outgoing MP for the abolished Reading South constituency.

 In October 1955, the MP for Torquay, Charles Williams, died after more than thirty years as the town's MP.
 Bennett was selected as Conservative candidate for the resulting by-election, which he won with a majority of over 10,000 votes.
 He represented Torquay until the constituency was abolished for the February 1974 general election, when he was returned to Parliament for the new Torbay constituency.
 He held that seat until he retired from the Commons at the 1987 general election.

-He was Parliamentary Private Secretary to Reginald Maudling from 1953 to 1955; to the Minister of Supply 1956–1957; the Paymaster-General 1957–1959; to the President of the Board of Trade, 1959–1961.
+The Independent described Bennett as an "unabashed, not to say pugnacious right-wing conservative".
+He was Parliamentary Private Secretary to Reginald Maudling from 1953 to 1955; to the Minister of Supply 1956–1957; the Paymaster General 1957–1959; to the President of the Board of Trade, 1959–1961.
 He was Leader of the UK Delegation, and Chairman of the Council of Europe and Western European Union Assemblies, 1979–1987.
 He was also sometime chairman of the European Democrats political group in the Council of Europe.

 Bennett headed the list of the Secretariat for the European Freedom Campaign, an anti-communist group established in London at an Inaugural Rally at Westminster Central Hall on 10 December 1988.
 This group's co-ordinating committee consisted almost exclusively of representatives from countries behind the Iron Curtain.

 In 1997, Bennett announced he would vote for the Labour Party in that year's general election, saying that because of the reforms of New Labour, the party were "no longer Marxist socialists".